EzyGang/py-cachify/README.md

 ```
 Normally you wouldn't have to use both sync and async clients since an application usually works in a single mode i.e. sync/async.

+Once initialized you can use everything that the library provides straight up without being worried about managing the cache yourself.

+If you forgot to call `init_cachify` the `CachifyInitError` will be raised during runtime.
 ```python
 from py_cachify import once